Do You Wonder if Your Home Sales Price Was High Enough?

 Your Listing Agent Didn't Just Stick a Sign in the Yard

 If you're a seller, it's easy to forget about the lengthy preparations for sale and overlook or not fully understand the amount of work your listing agent has put into getting your home ready for the market.
-She or he might have spent hours studying the market, previewing similar homes and preparing listing presentation materials just to win the listing from competitors.
+They might have spent hours studying the market, previewing similar homes and preparing listing presentation materials just to win the listing from competitors.

 Then, you've got to get your home cleaned up, spruced up, shining from top to bottom, decluttered, perhaps even employ a bit of home staging, and all of that activity occurred over the weeks leading up to the on-market date.
 Flyers have been prepared.
 Open house dates probably set.
 Advertising and marketing materials generated.
-Websites set up, professional photographs shot, until finally your home listing is entered into MLS.
+Websites set up, professional photographs shot, until finally your home listing is entered into the MLS.
 Weeks or months might have passed by as you got ready to sell your home.

 If a buyer showed up on the first day, it was probably due to these efforts, so don't discount them.